Aym-brz/projetIA/README.md

 │   ├── projetIA/                   # Python library for the project
 │   │   └── speed_publisher.py      # ROS node to publish the speed of the trolley
 │   │   └── state_subscriber.py     # ROS node to read the speeds and positions
-│   ├── scripts/                    # Contains training scripts
+│   │   └── pendulum_env.py         # Training environment
-│   │   └── train.py                # Training policy
+│   │   └── train_pendulum.py       # Training script
 │   ├── README.md                   # Documentation
 │   ├── setup.py                    # Setup script for the ROS 2 package
 │   └── package.xml                 # ROS 2 package metadata